 The same thing that makes latex such a great mattress material also makes it ideal for pillows.
 But even among latex pillows, you have choices: solid or shredded?
 Dunlop or Talalay?
 Natural or synthetic?
 If you’re thinking about trying a latex pillow, here’s some information that can help you find the one that’s best for you.

-What are the benefits of sleeping on a latex pillow?
+What is a latex pillow?

 What sets latex apart from other pillow fillings?
 Here are the top three benefits of sleeping on a latex pillow:

-- Latex pillows help relieve neck pain.
 Since latex is a very buoyant and responsive material, it promotes proper spinal alignment and provides excellent head and neck support for different sleeping positions.

-- Latex pillows are healthy for you.
 A natural material, latex is antibacterial and resistant to mildew, dust mites, and other allergens, making it ideal for those with allergies (apart, of course, from the very small percentage of people who are allergic to latex).

 What kind of latex pillow is right for you?

 When buying a latex pillow, look for one that is 100% natural latex.
 Latex blend pillows are mixed with polyurethane foam, which doesn’t perform the same way or have the same beneficial qualities as natural latex.